navneettoppo/docker-cheatsheet/README.md

 |removing a container | to remove container in the topic | ```docker container rm infinite``` |
 | Update a container | to update container in the topic | ```docker container update --cpu-shares 512 -m 300M infinite``` |

-## 4. Commands for Starting or Stopping the Container
+## 4. Starting or Stopping the Container
 | Command | Meaning | Syntax |
 | --- | --- | --- |
 |starting a container | starting a container | ```docker container start nginx``` |